MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-az-cli2.md

 ## Explore with jpterm

-You can pipe the command output to [JMESPath-terminal](https://github.com/jmespath/jmespath.terminal) and experiment with your JMESPath query there.
+You can also pipe the command output to [JMESPath-terminal](https://github.com/jmespath/jmespath.terminal) and experiment with your JMESPath query there.

 ```bash